Annual Gynecology Exams in Rockville and Germantown, MD

 These assessments should include screening, evaluation and counseling, and immunizations based on age and risk factors.

-Continue to get regular mammograms and osteoporosis screenings during your 60s.
+- Continue regular mammograms and start osteoporosis screenings.